ChristopherLongVT/update-hosted-feature-service/README.md

 1. Download the update.py and settings.ini files.
 (Hint: Click the `Download ZIP` button on the right)
 2. Save these files to your local working directory
 3.  __Note!__ You no longer need to download requests.
 The script will run using built-in Python modules now!
-4. Update the settings.ini file to values for your service.
+4. Update the FS_File.ini and general.ino files to values for your service.
+You can see and example of the values in the .png.
 ![App](settings_image.png)
 5. Run the python script